Cats and arthritis: spot the signs and adapt your home

 If you notice any of these signs, the first thing you should do is take the cat to the vet.
 Unfortunately there isn’t a cure for arthritis but there are a few things you can do to make your cat’s life a little more comfortable.

-- helping them reach their favourite places by strategically placing boxes and furniture
+- helping them reach their favourite places by strategically placing boxes and furniture to be used as steps

 - providing plenty of cosy, well-padded beds in safe and warm places